chris-troupe/streaming-demo/README.md

 ### Question 3
 What would you do differently if you were allocated more time?

 If I were allotted more time I would learn more about the react-router-dom for linking different pages.
-I would clean up the CSS and optimize the website more for mobile phones.
+I would clean up all of the code making it more readable and adding more comments as neccesary.
+I would also optimize the website more for mobile phones.
 Additionally, I would add all of the additional pages like contact/about/etc. Also, I was a little brazen with my color scheme so I may tone it down a little as well.
 Finally, I like challenging myself and I think it would have been fun to add functionality to be able to actually play the video.